aws-samples/cdk-eks-blueprints-patterns/docs/patterns/backstage.md

 - "backstage.database.username": the username for the database's credentials, the default is "postgres"
 - "backstage.database.secret.target.name": the name to be used when creating the Secret, the default is "backstage-database-secret"

+If you haven't done it before, [bootstrap your cdk account and region](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).

 Run the following commands:

 ```sh